Anonymous

 Couldn't load pickup availability

-10 volumes ONLY.
-20cm x 13.3cm, approximately 300-320pp each.
-Volume I has staples
+10 volumes 20cm x 13.3cm, approximately 300-320pp each.

-The work itself is enormous, amounting to over one million words, the eleven original volumes amounting to over 4,000 pages.
+History: The work itself is enormous, amounting to over one million words, the eleven original volumes amounting to over 4,000 pages.
 The text is repetitive and highly disorganised, and the literary quality is negligible, but its frank discussion of sexual matters and other hidden aspects of Victorian life make it a rare and valuable social document.
 According to Steven Marcus, it is virtually the only source for information on London Houses of Prostitution, in which Walter spent many hours.
 It has been described as "one of the strangest and most obsessive books ever written".

 - Author: Anonymous (Widely attributed to Henry Spencer Ashbee, a Victorian bibliographer and erotica collector).